Biography of Craig Noel, namesake of our awards

 During his distinguished 70-plus-year career with The Old Globe, the much-honored director staged over 225 productions of all styles and periods.
 His achievements as a director, educator and visionary were recognized on Nov.
 15, 2007, with the award of the 2007 National Medal of Arts at a ceremony in Washington, D.C.

 Noel created an audience for new works through his early ’60s spring seasons at the La Jolla Museum of Contemporary Art, where he introduced the works of Beckett, Ionesco, Anouilh, Pirandello, Brecht, Behan, Giraudoux and Albee to San Diegans.
-Their response was so enthusiastic that Noel instituted seasons of such works at the Falstaff Tavern, which was later remodeled and renamed the Cassius Carter Centre Stage (1969).

 In November 2007, Noel was awarded the prestigious 2007 National Medal of Arts by U.S. Pres.
-George Bush in a ceremony at the White House in Washington, D.C.
+George W. Bush in a ceremony at the White House in Washington, D.C.
 The medal, chosen by the National Endowment for the Arts, is the highest honor given to artists and arts patrons by the U.S. government.

 After a prolonged illness, Noel passed away at his Mission Hills home on April 3, 2010.
 He was 94.